ajk8/fencepy/README.md

 ### Python versions

 Both python 2 and 3 are supported.
+Additionally, both can be used for one project, as they will be stored in separate directories.

 ### Cross-platform support